mozafarani/mozafarani/README.md

 I'm a Full Stack Developer with 3+ years of experience building fast, scalable, and real-world solutions used by 1.3M+ users.
 I specialize in **JavaScript**, **React**, **Node.js**, and **Python**, and I'm deeply focused on backend systems, API design, and real-time data flows.

-Currently crafting a **gamified productivity tracker** (like Habitica), blending behavioral psychology with modern tech (Apollo GraphQL, MongoDB, MUI).
-I enjoy turning chaos into clean, modular codebases.
+Currently crafting a **gamified productivity tracker** (like Habitica), blending economic market principles with modern tech using Apollo GraphQL, MongoDB, and MUI.

-🧠 In my downtime, you'll find me solving Rubik's cubes under 20s or playing chess, always chasing clean solutions and creative strategy.
+In my downtime, you'll find me solving Rubik's cubes under 20s or playing chess, always chasing clean solutions and creative strategy.

 ---